smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"http://localhost:6688"`

 This is the URL that you will use to interact with the node, including the GUI.
-It only has effect when using the Chainlink client to run CLI commands.
+Use this URL to connect to the GUI or to run commands remotely using the Chainlink CLI.

 ### INSECURE_SKIP_VERIFY

 - Default: `"false"`

-INSECURE_SKIP_VERIFY disables SSL certificate verification when connection to a Chainlink client using the remote client, i.e. when executing most remote commands in the CLI.
+INSECURE_SKIP_VERIFY disables SSL certificate verification when connection to a Chainlink node using the remote client.
+For example, when executing most remote commands in the CLI.
 This is mostly useful for people who want to use TLS on localhost.

 It is not recommended to change this unless you know what you are doing.